SkySwimmer/Centuria-Modding/README.md

 <br/>

 # Building the client mods
-The project is split up into multiple parts, `feraltweaks`, the launcher and the server modules needed for the mod handshake and mod download system.
+The project is split up into multiple parts, `feraltweaks`, `feraltweaks-bootstrap` (FTL modloader), the launcher and the server modules needed for the mod handshake and mod download system.

 <br/>

 ## Building the Desktop client mod (feraltweaks)
-Feraltweaks is a BepInEx module, in order to build it you will need .NET cli installed.
+Feraltweaks is a FTL mod, in order to build it you will need .NET cli installed.
 You will also need to have a original fer.al client in order to mod it.

-1. Firstly, you need a Fer.al client, you can download it yourself from the WildWorks servers or by using the one downloaded by the EmuFeral launcher.
+1. Firstly, you need a Fer.al client, you can download it yourself from the EmuFeral servers or by using the one downloaded by the EmuFeral launcher.

-2. If you do not have a Fer.al client, go to https://download.fer.al/win64/launcher.ini
+2. If you do not have a Fer.al client, you can download it from https://emuferal.ddns.net/feraldownloads/win64/b444802d2ab386d50f57f641ff74422471910210fc9ef1faf3631404a8401630.7z

-3. Search for the line containing `ApplicationDownloadUrl`, open the link on that line in your browser.

-4. After downloading, extract the `.7z` file and the client should be in the folder named `build`.
+3. After downloading, extract the `.7z` file and the client should be in the folder named `build`.

-5. After that, you will need to install BepInEx on your Fer.al client, currently only BepInEx 6 (Bleeding Edge) build #577 works, newer builds fail due to a bug in BepInEx.
+4. After that, you will need to install the FeralTweaks loader, you can download it from the [github workflows](https://github.com/SkySwimmer/Centuria-Modding/actions/), select your platform and select the latest build.

+5. Extract the zip in the fer.al client, after extracting you should have the Fer.al exe, FeralTweaks folder and Fer.al_Data folder and some other files in the same folder.

+6. Run the client, it should generate the assemblies for the game, note that first startup **always takes a very very long time**.

-6. After the first run, BepInEx will have unhollowed the Fer.al client in `BepInEx/unhollowed`.
+6. After the first run, FTL will have generated the proxy assemblies in `FEralTweaks/cache/assemblies`.
 These are the client assemblies, which are needed to build the mod, copy the contents of that folder to `feraltweaks/lib/feral` (you may need to create this folder)

-7. Create the folder `run` in `feraltweaks`, and copy your client to it (make sure to include BepInEx while copying), it should end up looking like this:<br/>
+7. Create the folder `run` in `feraltweaks`, and copy your client to it (make sure to include FeralTweaks while copying), it should end up looking like this:<br/>
 -- feraltweaks<br/>
 --- lib<br/>
 ---- feral<br/>